Groom Mine: Mining

 Human habitation at the Groom Mine site may have begun as early as 1866.
 A patent for the Groom Mine was issued in 1872 and in 1885, the Sheahan family acquired the property.
 The mine was three days' travel from Indian Springs and 5,250 ft above sea level, making it very isolated.
 According to Nevada Bureau of Mines and Geology in 1998, the property claim, which is commonly referred to as Groom, is officially named "Conception".

-In addition to the Conception claim, other claims in Groom Distract were made and held by the Sheahan family.
+In addition to the Conception claim, other claims in Groom District were made and held by the Sheahan family.
 From 1915 until 1917, the mine was leased to Tom McCormick, who worked the mine.
 In September 1917, a miner from Austria-Hungary who was employed by Groom Mining Company died at the mine.
 In the mid-to-late 1910s the mine produced silver worth about $250,000.
 The shipping of mined products became difficult with the closing of the Las Vegas and Tonopah Railroad at the end of that decade, which caused the mine to become temporarily idle.
 By 1922, the mine had two shafts, the longest being 200 ft deep.

 In 1942, construction of a mill that used a gravity and flotation method began; a source later referred to this mill as a concentration mill.
 By 1951, four people were living at the mine and the concentration mill had been completed.
 Ore from Groom Mine, from which lead and silver were extracted, was found to contain cerussite and galena.
 Beginning in 1950, roads approaching the mine from the west were closed due to military activities, leading to the Sheahan family and Lincoln County to build a road from the east; this is referred to as Groom Road in a 1986 report.
 During the 1950s, mining operations paused due to nearby nuclear tests.
 In 1954, production from the mine ended due to the destruction of a mill at the mine.